 How To Cook Prime Rib: 2 Easy Ways

-Today it’s all about how to cook prime rib.
-I’ve been dying to share with you how to make the best classic prime rib dinner ever!
-In my family, our tradition for many years has been to serve a prime rib dinner on Christmas Eve.
+Today, it’s all about how to cook prime rib.
+I’ve been dying to share how to make the best classic prime rib dinner ever!
+My family’s tradition has been serving a prime rib dinner on Christmas Eve for many years.
 I’ve updated this post with more information for everyone.
-I decided to update the post today because we are getting close to the holidays and I think many of you may be deciding what to fix for those special holiday dinners.
+I decided to update the post today because we are getting close to the holidays, and I think many of you may be deciding what to fix for those special holiday dinners.

 How We Got Started Cooking Prime Rib

-For most of our married life, Mark and I have lived in the Salt Lake City, Utah area, and every year we would order a prime rib roast ahead of Christmas Eve.
-The reason was this awesome meat store called Snider Bros Meats would sell out fast.
-Now that we are back in Salt Lake City, Utah after fifteen years of living in Southern Utah we can continue the tradition.
+For most of our married life, Mark and I have lived in the Salt Lake City, Utah, area.
+Every year, we would order a prime rib roast ahead of Christmas Eve.
+This awesome meat store called Snider Bros Meats would sell out fast.
+Now that we are back in Salt Lake City, Utah, after fifteen years of living in Southern Utah, we can continue the tradition.

-If you didn’t order by December 5th you would have to buy it somewhere else.
-Maybe that’s changed, but that’s how it was when we started the tradition.
+If you didn’t order by December 5th, you must buy it elsewhere.
+Maybe that’s changed, but that’s how we started the tradition.
 I always had to give Sniders the size in inches so it would fit in our roaster pan.

-When the family was smaller we baked our prime rib in the oven in a roaster pan with a rack.
-As the family grew with sons-in-law and grandkids, we needed to use a large electric roaster pan to bake it.
+When the family was smaller, we baked our prime rib in the oven in a roaster pan with a rack.
+As the family grew with sons-in-law and grandkids, we needed to use a large electric roaster pan.

 Ingredients

-• Prime Rib Roast (weight of choice): A standing rib roast.
-It’s a cut of beef from one of the nine primal ribs.
-It has a large ‘eye’ right in the center of the cut, which is a very choice meat that is marbled with fat and is known for being tender, flavorful, and juicy.
+- Prime Rib Roast (weight of choice): This is a standing rib roast made from beef from one of the nine primal ribs.
+It has a large ‘eye’ right in the center of the cut.
+This is a very choice meat marbled with fat and known for being tender, flavorful, and juicy.

-• Traeger Prime Rib Rub: A rub that is comprised of rosemary and garlic.
+- Traeger Prime Rib Rub: A rub that is comprised of rosemary and garlic.
 Both savory and sweet!
-Pairs perfectly with any cut of meat, especially prime rib!
+It pairs perfectly with any cut of meat, especially prime rib!

 Items You Need In The Kitchen